expressjs/expressjs.com/_includes/readmes/errorhandler.md

 ### Custom output location

-Sometimes you may want to output the errors to a different location than STDERR during development, like a system notification, for example.
+Sometimes, you may want to output the errors to a different location than STDERR during development, like a system notification, for example.

 <!-- eslint-disable handle-callback-err -->